 1.Get unlock key (signature):

-Bootloader unlock key is an encrypted file containing the signatures which are required to unlock the bootloader.
-You can use our bootloader key service to buy the unlock key.
+Bootloader unlock key is an encrypted file containing an encrypted string which gives the unlock permission.
+You can use the unlock key if your phone is on July 2018 or an older update.
 Price for the unlock key is $5 per request.
 You will need to send the following information:

 - Your phone serial (Find it in Settings > About phone > Status)